mpv-player/mpv/DOCS/man/vo.rst

     ``--vo-direct3d-exact-backbuffer``
         Always resize the backbuffer to window size.

-``opengl``
+``gpu``
-    OpenGL video output driver.
-It supports extended scaling methods, dithering and color management.
+    General purpose, customizable, GPU-accelerated video output driver.
+It supports extended scaling methods, dithering, color management, custom shaders, HDR, and more.

-    See `OpenGL renderer options`_ for options specific to this VO.
+    See `GPU renderer options`_ for options specific to this VO.

     By default, it tries to use fast and fail-safe settings.
-Use the ``opengl-hq`` profile to use this driver with defaults set to high quality rendering.
-(This profile is also the replacement for ``--vo=opengl-hq``.)
-The profile can be applied with ``--profile=opengl-hq`` and its contents can be viewed with ``--show-profile=opengl-hq``.
+Use the ``gpu-hq`` profile to use this driver with defaults set to high quality rendering.
+The profile can be applied with ``--profile=gpu-hq`` and its contents can be viewed with ``--show-profile=gpu-hq``.

-    Requires at least OpenGL 2.1.

-    Some features are available with OpenGL 3 capable graphics drivers only (or if the necessary extensions are available).

-    OpenGL ES 2.0 and 3.0 are supported as well.
+    This VO abstracts over several possible graphics APIs and windowing contexts, which can be influenced using the ``--gpu-api`` and ``--gpu-context`` options.

     Hardware decoding over OpenGL-interop is supported to some degree.
 Note that in this mode, some corner case might not be gracefully handled, and color space conversion and chroma upsampling is generally in the hand of the hardware decoder APIs.

-    ``opengl`` makes use of FBOs by default.
-Sometimes you can achieve better quality or performance by changing the ``--opengl-fbo-format`` option to ``rgb16f``, ``rgb32f`` or ``rgb``.
+    ``gpu`` makes use of FBOs by default.
+Sometimes you can achieve better quality or performance by changing the ``--gpu-fbo-format`` option to ``rgb16f``, ``rgb32f`` or ``rgb``.
 Known problems include Mesa/Intel not accepting ``rgb16``, Mesa sometimes not being compiled with float texture support, and some OS X setups being very slow with ``rgb16`` but fast with ``rgb32f``.
-If you have problems, you can also try enabling the ``--opengl-dumb-mode=yes`` option.
+If you have problems, you can also try enabling the ``--gpu-dumb-mode=yes`` option.

 ``sdl``
     SDL 2.0+ Render video output driver, depending on system with or without